Sick bed musings

 I used to believe that if I was ill, and in hospital, I would sit by the side of my bed, dressed: until I got real.

-Being ill sometimes means my nightwear gets changed because it’s been worn 24/7, and it’s beginning to smell.
+Being ill sometimes means my nightwear only gets changed after having been worn 24/7, and it’s beginning to smell.

 Being ill means my sick-bed multi-tasks as a library, of books I want to read, but don’t have the concentration for.
 A roving dog bed, as snoring Kyra and I dance round the space.
 An observatory, as I delight at the wind blowing through the neighbour’s pine tree, it’s jostling branches playing a frantic game of tag.
 It also becomes a rubbish bin for tissues and other detritus.